tamunoWoks/website_performance_analysis/README.md

 - Event count: Total number of events during the period

 ## Features:
-1. Data Laoding and Cleaning:
+1. Data Loading and Cleaning:
     - Loads and cleans web traffic data from a CSV file.
     - The first row is set as column headers, and any rows with invalid datetime entries are removed.
     - Converts numeric columns to their correct data types (e.g., "Users," "Sessions").
 2. Time Series Analysis:
     - Aggregates user and session data by date and hour, enabling a time-based overview of website traffic.
     - Provides visualizations of user and session trends over time.
 3. Engagement Metrics Analysis:
     - Analyzes key engagement metrics such as:
       - Average Engagement Time per Session
       - Engaged Sessions per User
       - Events per Session
       - Engagement Rate
     - These metrics provide insights into user interactions, session quality, and overall engagement with the website.
 4. Correlation Analysis:
     - Identifies relationships between engagement metrics, helping to uncover patterns and dependencies (e.g., "Average Engagement Time vs. Events per Session").
     - Pearson correlation coefficients and scatter plots visualize these relationships.
 5. Channel Performance Analysis:
     - Aggregates traffic and engagement data by marketing channel (e.g., organic search, paid search).
     - Compares performance across channels using normalized metrics, such as engagement rate and events per session.
 6. Traffic Forecasting (SARIMA Model):
     - Forecasts website traffic (sessions) for the next 24 hours using the SARIMA (Seasonal AutoRegressive Integrated Moving Average) model.
     - Provides a prediction of future traffic trends, enabling proactive website performance management.